-Careers in Nutrition and Dietetics
+Charting Your Path for a Rewarding Career in Nutrition and Dietetics

-Dietetics and nutrition is a burgeoning field full of possibilities and one that is expected to increase over the next decade.
-According to the Bureau of Labor Statistics of the U.S. Department of Labor, careers in dietetics and nutrition are projected to increase by eleven percent from 2020 to 2030.* This exciting field can be entered into with as little as an associate’s degree.
+Dietetics and nutrition is a dynamic field on the rise and expected to increase over the next decade.
+According to the Bureau of Labor Statistics of the U.S. Department of Labor, careers in dietetics and nutrition are projected to increase by 11% from 2020 to 2030.*

 The following bachelors and Master’s programs offer career-focused instruction delivered by trained nutritionists with experience in the field.
 Find out more what each individual course of study offers through the locations below.

-Liberty University offers Online Nutrition Degrees. with a M.S. in Nutrition and a Nutrition Certificate.
+Liberty University offers Online Nutrition Degrees.
+With a Master of Public Health – Nutrition and a M.S. in Exercise Science and Wellness – Nutrition.

 UNC's MPH Nutrition concentration prepares students to provide, evaluate and communicate nutritional and dietary guidance that improves individual and population-wide health outcomes.
 In addition to developing their knowledge of nutrition science, students will explore behavior change, communication, counseling and the effects of dietary culture on individuals and communities.